 Every Sunday donations to the Missoula Food Bank can be made in the little manila envelopes found in the pew.

-In December, Holy Spirit held its first "Christmas SOCKing" event.
-We collected clean, used or new men and women's socks, as well as donations of clean new or used men's and women's gloves.
-All socks and gloves donated were given to the Poverello Center for distribution to Missoula men and women who spend many of their winter hours outdoors.
+In December, Holy Spirit holds a "Christmas SOCKing" event.
+We collect clean, used or new men and women's socks, as well as donations of clean new or used men's and women's gloves.
+Socks and gloves donated are given to the Poverello Center for distribution to Missoula men and women who spend many of their winter hours outdoors.

-Each February Holy Spirit hosts a Red Cross blood drive in our parish hall in February and in late summer.
+Holy Spirit hosts a Red Cross blood drive in our parish hall in February and in late summer.
 Check our calendar for dates.

 The birthday and anniversary offerings are collected throughout the year and donated to Episcopal Relief and Development's Global Needs Fund.
 The Global Needs Fund allows Episcopal Relief & Development to fight poverty and disease worldwide by helping people sustain healthier, safer and more productive lives.
 Other collections for ERD are taken occasionally in response to disasters.
-You can read more about Episcopal Relief and Development at www.episcopalrelief.org.
+Read more about Episcopal Relief and Development at www.episcopalrelief.org.

 The United Thank Offering is a program of the The Episcopal Church for the mission of the whole church, founded and administered by women since 1889.
 The UTO Committee is a spiritual and financial partner in the mission work of The Episcopal Church, through every person in every pew.
 It is entrusted to promote thank offerings, to receive the offerings and to distribute the monies collected through grants ranging from small amounts to major contributions.
 Although these grants serve our church missions internationally, their impact has also been felt in our own diocese through a $40,000 grant to Partnership Health Center here in Missoula a few years ago.

-A Christian community that is committed to social justice, care of the environment, and working with marginalized people, which values conversations and questioning over convicted belief, and helps students find their own place and path in life.
-Emmaus Campus Ministry helped found the Interfaith Collaborative, which encourages churches to work together to solve social issues.
+Emmaus Campus Ministry is a Christian community that is committed to social justice, care of the environment, and working with marginalized people, which values conversations and questioning over convicted belief, and helps students find their own place and path in life.
 Holy Spirit has been a partner in Emmaus Campus Ministry for many years and has participated in various fund raising events including the annual Oktoberfest celebration.
 Read more about Emmaus Campus Ministry.